 There is also a possible implication that the “one-mouthed sword” was meant to be associated with “spirit” alone, while the “two-mouthed sword” was meant to be associated with some mixture of “soul” and “spirit” (and thus perhaps also, according to the Biblical symbolism, with a mixing together of “feminine” and “masculine” elements).

-This tends to suggest that the archetypal “Lawless One” or “Man of Lawlessness” or “Man of Sin”—who is sometimes identified with the figure of the “Antichrist”—was understood to be wielding the “two-mouthed sword” (which would, ex hypothesi, be equivalent to the “sword of soul and spirit mixed together”), rather than the “one-mouthed sword.”
-That is why “God,” in the form of “the Lord Jesus,” would be able to defeat him in single combat.
-(By the way, I hope that in the last passage you were able to get a scary little glimpse of the true schizophrenia-inducing potential contained within the Bible, given that the two different ways that I have offered of translating the same words makes it possible for quite different images to appear before one’s mind’s eye at the same time.)
+This tends to suggest that the archetypal “Lawless One” or “Man of Lawlessness” (in some manuscripts also called the “Man of Sin”)—who is sometimes identified with the figure of the “Antichrist”—was understood to be wielding the “two-mouthed sword” (which would, ex hypothesi, be equivalent to the “sword of soul and spirit mixed together”), rather than the “one-mouthed sword.”
+That is why “God,” in the person of “the Lord Jesus,” would be able to defeat him in single combat.
+(By the way, I hope that in the last passage you were able to get a glimpse of the schizophrenia-inducing potential contained within the Bible, given that the two different ways that I have suggested of translating the same words [one in emphasized red print, the other in emphasized black print] makes it possible for quite different images to appear before one’s mind’s eye at the same time.)

-However, that same passage also says that “(Jesus’s) voice [or speech, or language: phōné] (was) as (the) voice [phōné] of many [or multiple: polys] waters [hydōr]”; and Revelation 17:1 also describes the “harlot of Babylon” as being “seated [kathémai] upon many [or multiple: polys] waters [hydōr].”
+However, that same passage, Revelation 1:15-16, also says that “(Jesus’s) voice [or speech, or language: phōné] (was) as (the) voice [phōné] of many [or multiple: polys] waters [hydōr]”; and Revelation 17:1 also describes the “harlot of Babylon” as being “seated [kathémai] upon many [or multiple: polys] waters [hydōr].”

 The italicized words that you find in the brackets are, of course, the ancient Greek words found in the original text of the New Testament.
 Please be aware that in this and all other translations you see on this website, I usually do not provide the actual Greek word form that appears in the Greek text, but rather the word in Strong’s Concordance (and most other Greek lexicons) under which that word form is listed; so the English translation that I give for the word will not necessarily correspond to the grammatical form of the Greek word that I provide.
 And that means that when I give the definitions of a Greek verb, I will ordinarily be giving the Greek verb in first-person singular present active indicative form (which is the standard form by which a Greek verb will generally be listed in lexicons), but its English equivalent in the infinitive form.
 Also be aware that the hyphens that you see in the Greek words are found neither in the original Greek words, nor, ordinarily, in English transliterations of the words.
 I have inserted them to “break down” the words for the purpose of helping you to see etymological relations between various Greek words that you might not otherwise have noticed.

 I believe that this passage involves what I think is probably a very important double meaning, one to be found not only in the passages discussed in this post, but elsewhere in the Bible as well.
-The Hebrew language makes possible the same double meaning that the Greek language does.
-That creates the possibility that imagery in the Bible (and perhaps in other esoteric writings as well) that involves warfare and armed combat might in some cases be seen as symbolizing conflict between different kinds of meanings or communications.
+The Hebrew language, because of the existence of the Hebrew word peh, makes possible the same double meaning that the Greek language does.
+That creates the possibility that imagery in the Bible (and perhaps in other esoteric writings as well) that involves warfare and armed combat might in some cases be seen as symbolizing conflict between different kinds of meanings or messages.

 Compare the use, in Gospel passages such as Mark 7:32-37, of the Greek word kōphos, which is used there to mean “deaf” or “mute”—but which more literally means “blunt” or “dull.”
 That might tell us something about what Jesus’s “healings” of “deaf” and “mute” persons were really understood by the authors of the New Testament to accomplish.